Automatic Nameserver Configuration

 Make sure that you first set up your registrar credentials and then add the blogs to your EBN account.
 Otherwise, the automatic configuration will fail.

 To set up your registrar credentials, click on your username in the top right corner and select Manage Registrar Credentials.
-Some registrars have IP restrictions, contact support for the IP to whitelist.
+Some registrars have IP restrictions, so you'll need to contact support for the IPs to whitelist.

 Click the green Add button.
 Select your registrar and enter the credentials.

 Below are the instructions for each registrar.

 Go to https://developer.godaddy.com/keys/ where you will see the “Create Key” big green button.
 See image 1.1 below.

 Image 1.1: GoDaddy API Key Generator starting screen.

-After you click “Create Key” button new window will appear which will contain API Key and API Secret (see image 1.2).
+After you click the “Create Key” button new window will appear which will contain API Key and API Secret (see image 1.2).

 Image 1.2: GoDaddy Test API Key and Test API Secret.

-This Key and Secret are for testing purposes and we can just ignore them.
+This Key and Secret are for testing purposes and we can ignore them.
 After we click “OK” we will see the sections of API Keys.
 The first is named “Test” and the second is named “Production”.
-We want to generate production API Key and API Secret so you must click on the “+” button that is marked on image 1.3.
+We want to generate a production API Key and API Secret, so you must click on the “+” button shown in image 1.3.

 Image 1.3: GoDaddy Test and Production API Keys.

-After you click the add (“+”) button the same window will appear as it did in the first step (see image 1.2) except that this one will contain production API Key and API Secret (see image 1.4).
+After you click the add (“+”) button the same window will appear as it did in the first step (see image 1.2) except that this one will contain the production API Key and API Secret (see image 1.4).
 These are the ones we want.

 Image 1.4: GoDaddy production API Key and API Secret.

-So copy and paste Key and Secret to EBN app (User > Manage Registrar Credentials > Add).
+So copy and paste the Key and Secret to the EBN app (User > Manage Registrar Credentials > Add).
 Be careful not to mix them because else EBN won’t be able to connect to the GoDaddy system and you will see a “Registrar credentials are not valid” error.

-When you complete generating API Key you should see a screen that is similar to the one on image 1.5.
+When you complete generating the API Key you should see a screen that is similar to the one in image 1.5.

 Image 1.5: GoDaddy API Keys final screen with successfully generated production key.